Al-Bariqiyah

 Al-Bariqiyah (البارقية, also spelled Barqieh) is a village in northwestern Syria, administratively part of the Tartus Governorate, located southeast of Tartus.
 It is situated between Safita to the west, Mashta al-Helu to the north and the Wadi al-Nasara area to the south.
 According to the Syria Central Bureau of Statistics (CBS), al-Bariqiyah had a population of 3,627 in the 2004 census.
-It is the administrative center of the al-Bariqiyah Subdistrict, which consisted of eight localities with a total population of 7,336.
+It is the administrative center of the al-Bariqiyah Subdistrict, which consists of eight localities with a total population of 7,336.
 Its inhabitants are predominantly Alawites.